 Welcoming indigenous wildlife

-We all get a thrill when indigenous wildlife (native animals/fauna) make use of our garden, or even settle in and stay!
+We all get a thrill when local wildlife species make use of our garden, or even settle in and stay!
 Observing their behaviour is engrossing, especially if youngsters are being reared.
 Also, a wildlife friendly garden can benefit animals stressed by fire, drought or other extreme natural events.

 Consider the well-being of wildlife